slawomir-niespodziany/diff/README.md

 TODO Image.

-_Diff_ uses [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) design pattern on top of user-provided set of [software components](https://en.wikipedia.org/wiki/Software_component). _Diff components_ serve as building blocks for the design.
+The framework uses [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) design pattern on top of user-provided set of [software components](https://en.wikipedia.org/wiki/Software_component).
+Components in diff serve as building blocks for the final design.
 Each component provides a solution to a distinct problem, leveraging decomposition.
 Each is designed and implemented independently.
 Each can be tested individually and any set of components can be tested together if needed.
-At the end, the resulting binary is composed of - at this point, already - off-the-shelf components.
+At the end, the binary is composed of - at this point - off-the-shelf components.

 ## Diff components, instances and modules
-_Diff_ uses two types of components - **Implementation Components** (or simply **Components**) and **Interface Components**.
-They come in **Modules**, which are their physical representations.
-Lastly, the framework creates **Component Instances** to compose a hierarchy required by the application binary.
+Diff uses two types of components - **Components** and **Interface Components**.
+They both come in **Modules**, which are their physical representations.
+Lastly, the framework creates **Component Instances** to compose a hierarchy required by the application.

-- **Component** (or _Implementation Component_) in _diff_ is a single C++ class that encapsulates a specific functionality.
+- **Component** in diff is a single C++ class which encapsulates a specific functionality.
 Its internal architecture may be complex, utilizing various other classes and libraries.
-- **Interface Component** is
+- **Interface Component** in diff is a single abstract class which determines _how_ certain functionality shall be used.

 TODO